 $ dokku config:set --no-restart myapp DOKKU_LETSENCRYPT_EMAILfirstname.lastname@example.org

-This creates the certificate, and then automatically set up the nginx configuration to re-directs the request to the https site.
+This one sets up the nginx configuration to re-directs the request to the https site for myapp.

 It basically worked like a charm on the first go.